-Personal Exemption Chart If y ou checked filing status: Personal Exemption before proration: • Single (Box 7) \$2,100 • Married filing joint return (Box 4) and claiming no dependents (Box 10) \$4,200 • Married filing joint return (Box 4) and claiming at least one dependent (Box 10 excluding persons who did not qualify as your dependent on your federal return [Box 10, column (e)]. \$6,300 • Head of household and you are not married (Box 5) \$4,200 • Head of household and you are a married person who qualifies to file as head of household (Box 5) \$3,150 or Complete Form 202 Personal Exemption Allocation Election. • Married filing separate (Box 6) with neither spouse claiming any dependents (Box 10) \$2,100 or Complete Form 202 Personal Exemption Allocation Election. • Married filing separate (Box 6) with one spouse claiming at least one dependent (Box 10 excluding persons who did not qualify as your dependent on your federal return [Box 10, column (e)]. \$3,150 or Complete Form 202 Personal Exemption Allocation Election.
+Personal Exemption Chart Be sure to complete the Personal Exemption worksheet If you checked filing status: Personal Exemption before proration: • Single (Box 7) \$2,100 • Married filing joint return (Box 4) and claiming no dependents (Box 10) \$4,200 Married filing joint return (Box 4) and claiming at least one dependent (Box 10 excluding persons who did not qualify as your dependent on your federal return [Box 10, column (e)]. \$6,300 Head of household and you are not married (Box 5) \$4,200 Head of household and you are a married person who qualifies to file as head of household (Box 5) \$3,150 or complete Form 202 Married filing separate return (Box 6) with neither spouse claiming any dependents (Box 10) \$2,100 or complete Form 202 Married filing separate return (Box 6) with one spouse claiming at least one dependent (Box 10 excluding persons who did not qualify as your dependent on your federal return \$3,150 or complete Form 202

-For Active Duty Military Personnel Only: if you were on active duty in Arizona during 2014, but were a resident of another state, do not prorate your personal exemption.
+NOTE: For Active Duty Military Personnel Only: if you were on active duty in Arizona during 2015, but were a resident of another state, do not prorate your personal exemption.
 You are allowed a 100% deduction for the personal exemption (to include spouse).